OSMLatam/roads/README.md

-# City Links
+# Transporte Aberto Monitor

-This is a platform to verify the existence of routable connections between cities in OpenStreetMap.
+Transportation data from OpenStreetMap.

 ## How monitoring works